This post may contain affiliate links.

 Where to Stay in Sukhothai (Our Choice)

-We want to give a big shout out to this place, Thai Thai, because it was one of the most lovely places we’ve ever stayed in Thailand.
+We want to give a big shout out to this place, Thai Thai, (on Agoda) because it was one of the most lovely places we’ve ever stayed in Thailand.

 It’s hidden away off the main street in a quiet area, but walking distance from the old town.
 It has gorgeous family rooms (above) as well as standard rooms for two.